plone/training/docs/voltohandson/listinggridvariation.md

 export default ListingGridVariation;
 ```

 Note that the `moment` js is used here format the dates of the news items.
 This is the default library used in Volto for date formatting.
-We are also using Voltos builtin Icon to display the arrows in the button.
-This component can be used to easily display any svg icon from the volto core your `src/icons` folder.

 To finish the styling, now add this provided CSS to your `custom.overrides`: